On caregiving, faith, and family…

 About Linda

 I’m a late bloomer.
-I received my BAS in management and psychology when I was 51, I learned to ride a motorcycle when I was 55, I totaled it when I was 57, and I finished my first book after I started collecting Social Security.
-A LONG AND WINDING ROAD, RVing with Mom and Dad is the story of an RV adventure through 16 states.
+I received my BAS in management and psychology when I was 51, I learned to ride a motorcycle when I was 55, I totaled said motorcycle when I was 57, and I finished my first book after I started collecting Social Security.
+A LONG AND WINDING ROAD, A Caregivers Tale of Life, Love, and Chaos is the story of the drama and hilarity that ensue when two people who don’t know much about RV travel and two people who don’t know much about anything spend 53 days inside a 400-square-foot box on wheels.
 It is also the story of my emotional and spiritual road through co-dependence, marriage, divorce, the emotional breakdown of my son, finding love again, surviving a less than stellar economy, retirement, and caregiving and all that entails.
+Anaiah Press released my book on July 1, 2014.
+It is available at: B&N // Kobo // iTunes // Amazon // Smashwords // Google Play

-I was down-sized out of corporate America in 2007 and now live outside a tiny town 60 miles east of Dallas.
-Mom is in an assisted living facility near my brother and Dad is at home with the Lord.
+I was down-sized out of corporate America in 2007, and I gave up my hands-on caregiving duties in late 2010 when Mom and Dad moved from our home to assisted living after I experienced a major case of caregiver burnout.
+Dad went home to be with the Lord in May of 2011, and Mom followed him one year and one week later.
+Now David and I live outside a tiny town 60 miles east of Dallas.
 We planned to use our Texas place as a home base while we spent as much time on the road as possible, but the price of diesel has put those plans on hold for a while.
 In the meantime, I write because that’s what writers do, and I post because that’s what modern writers do.
-I also contribute a weekly column about my church to the “Rains County Leader,” our local newspaper, and occasional articles to the “Burnside Writers Collective,” a Christian magazine presenting an alternative to franchise faith, and Soul Sitters, a comforting web-based community for people facing the loss of a loved one.

 I hope you’re amused, encouraged or maybe even inspired by my stories.
 Stop by any time.